benevolenttech/btek.cc/_posts/2017-01-01-how-to-make-your-site-search-engine-friendly.md

 Here are the current guidelines to ensuring compatibility:

-**Guideline 1 - Describe your pages with titles, descriptions and a picture**
+**Guideline 1 - Use thoughtful titles, descriptions and a picture in your webpage editor**

 Why?
 Search engines and social media require this information for search results and sharing.
 They get really cranky if you don't have them.
 In other words, your site won’t get ranked very high, and you won’t get noticed.
 And trust us, like a gymnast doing a triple-back-flip, you *want* to get noticed.&nbsp;